 One thing you don’t want to hear on your wedding day?
 Crickets chirping.
 That means you’re going to need to hire a band or DJ to keep spirits high and music pumping all night long.
-Keep in mind that you’ll probably be spending more money on your reception music than your ceremony music, as the latter tends to be a much shorter gig.
+Keep in mind for your UK wedding cost breakdown that you’ll probably be spending more money on your reception music than your ceremony music, as the latter tends to be a much shorter gig.

 Flowers and Decorations: 3%

 When it comes to decking out your ceremony and reception venue(s), you should be mindful of where you're putting your money.
 After all, decor should only be eating up around 3% of your budget.
-Flowers tend to be the most costly, so consider working in greenery and other accessories into your arrangements if you’re looking to save a couple quid.
+Wedding flowers tend to be the most costly, so consider working in greenery and other accessories into your arrangements if you’re looking to save a couple of quid.

 The ceremony may be the most important part of the wedding - after all, it’s what makes your union legit - but it’s definitely not the most expensive.
 2% of your budget will go toward your ceremony venue hire or donation (keep in mind this will probably be significantly less if you’re hosting your ceremony and reception at the same space) and your marriage fees.

-You’re going to need to get to and from your venue(s), so you’ll need to invest in a ride.
+You’re going to need to get to and from your venue(s), so you’ll need to include transportation in your UK wedding cost breakdown.
 Limos and town cars are classic options, but if you want to save a bit of money and say no to the status quo, consider riding bikes (this makes for a great photo op).
 Into splurging a bit more?
-Think about pulling up to your reception in horse-drawn carriage or double decker bus.
+Think about pulling up to your reception in a horse-drawn carriage or double-decker bus.